nicolasberube/Arzette_Randomizer/README.md

 # TODO

+Randomize Beacon locations.

-Merge NPC pool and item pool so thw former can spawn in the latter (level_location except Jewel and Beacon) and vice-versa.
+Merge NPC pool and item pool so the former can spawn in the latter (level_location except Jewel and Beacon) and vice-versa.

 We need to clean vanilla.csv (comments, useless rows like "Default_Beacon", etc.)